808BITT/forged_heroes/web_app/README.md

    - Whether it's required
 5. Click "Save" to store your tool
 6. Use the "Copy" button to copy the JSON specification for use with an LLM

+### Using the Armory

+The Armory provides an interactive, visually engaging way to explore your tool collection:

+1. Access the Armory by clicking "Armory" in the navigation bar or "Enter the Armory" on the Tools page
+2. Browse tools by category in the three-panel interface:
+   - Left panel: Select a tool category
+   - Middle panel: Choose a specific tool from the selected category
+   - Right panel: View detailed parameter information for the selected tool
+3. Enjoy the fluid animations and interactive elements:
+   - Green indicators highlight required parameters
+   - Gray indicators show optional parameters
+   - Hover effects provide additional context and visual feedback

 ### Example Tool JSON